Huegoxaga/notes/finance/README.md

 - Contingent claim derivatives can be defined as an option with payoff
   - The payoff here is the profit of the long
   - a event is when the market price of the asset is higher than the exercise price
+- The short is the writer of the contract and the long is the holder of the contract.
+  - Call options, give the long the right to buy the underlying from the short
+  - Put options, give the long the right to sell the underlying to the short

 #### Credit Derivatives